 A cash advance is an expensive transaction in more than one way.
 Not only do you have to pay a higher interest rate that starts accumulating immediately, but you’re also charged a cash advance fee.

-A typical cash advance fee is around 5% or $10 per transaction.
+A typical cash advance fee is around 5 percent or a minimum of $10 per transaction.

 Foreign transaction fee

-Before you go on a trip abroad, check which of your cards charge foreign transaction fees.
-A foreign transaction fee is charged on purchases you make outside of the U.S. It’s usually around 3 percent per transaction, which means such fees can add up rather fast.
+Before you go on a trip abroad, check whether your card charges a foreign transaction fee.
+A foreign transaction fee is charged on purchases you make where a currency conversion has to take place.
+This includes purchases done in places outside of the U.S., but also includes online retailers based abroad.
+The fee is usually around 3 percent per transaction, which means such fees can add up rather fast.